Saddleback toad: Voice and hearing

-Although not very loud for a frog/toad (even relative to their tiny size), Brachycephalus are most often located by their call.
-The primary calls are by adult males, but females and young may also call.
-A single square meter (slightly more than 10 sq ft) can host as many as five calling males, and at a single location one may hear tens of males at once.
+Although not very loud for a frog/toad (even relative to their tiny size), Brachycephalus are most often located in the field by their call.
+The primary callers are the adult males, but females and young may also call.
+As many as five calling males may be found in 1 m2, and at a single location one may hear tens of males at once.
 Males will defend their small territory from other males, but in most cases voice or visual displays are sufficient and fights are avoided.

 The advertising calls by males are performed either from a hidden or an exposed position.
 Whether a species is dull or brightly coloured does not accurately predict if it prefers an exposed or hidden calling position.
 In addition to advertising calls, there are aggressive calls directed towards other males when close.
 The calls of the different species differ to various extent in frequency, speed, structure and other features.

-Peculiarly, at least the brightly coloured pumpkin toadlets B. ephippium and B. pitanga are unable to hear the frequency of their own advertising calls, as their ears are underdeveloped.
-Instead their communication appears to rely on certain movements like the vocal sac that inflates when calling, mouth gaping and waving of their arms.
-It is speculated that their calling is a vestigiality from the ancestral form of the genus, whereas their reduced hearing ability (they do have some hearing ability in frequencies outside their call) is a novel change in these species.
-Sounds make them more vulnerable to predators, but there has likely been little direct evolutionary pressure to lose it because of their toxicity.
+Peculiarly, at least two species of pumpkin toadlets (B. ephippium and B. pitanga) are unable to hear the frequency of their own advertising calls, as their ears are underdeveloped (though they can still hear in other frequencies).
+They instead appear to rely on other communication methods, such as the vocal sac that inflates when calling, mouth gaping, and waving of their arms.
+It is speculated that their calling behavior is a vestigial behavior from their ancestral form, whereas their reduced hearing ability is a novel change in these species.
+Sound production may make them more vulnerable to predators, but there has likely been little direct evolutionary pressure to lose it because of their toxicity.
 Unlike B. ephippium, B. pitanga and some others, many species in the genus always call from a hidden position, making any signalling by movements inefficient, and it is likely they can hear their own calls.
 Direct studies of the medium-brightly coloured (mostly dull above, bright below) pumpkin toadlet B. actaeus and the dull-coloured flea frog B. hermogenesi strongly suggest that they are able to hear their own calls.